 Volume 2: 1.
 Introduction to Metabolism - A New Model for Medicine 2.
 The Stress Response: From Health to Disease 3.
 Nuclear Hormone Receptors: Mediators of Dynamic (Patho)physiological Responses 4.
 The Biology of Time: How Molecular Clocks Make Living Cells Tick 5.
 Calorie Restriction, Intermittent Fasting, and Time-Restricted Feeding 6.
 The Microbiota, in Symbiotic Entanglement with Human Metabolism 7.
 The Role of Insulin Resistance in Metabolic Disease 8.
 Mitochondrial Function and Dysfunction and Insulin Resistance 9.
 Chronic Diseases of Aging as Metabolic Disorders 10.
 Epilogue

 Brian Fertig is a clinical endocrinologist, with almost 30 years of clinical experience.
-He is Chairman of the Department of Endocrinology at JFK Medical Center in Edison, New Jersey and Associate Professor of Medicine at Robert Wood Johnson University School of Medicine with an expertise in metabolism.
-Jack Tuszynski is a Fellow of the National Institute for Nanotechnology of Canada.
-He is an Allard Chair and Professor in Experimental Oncology in the Department of Oncology at the University of Alberta’s Cross Cancer Institute and a Professor in the Department of Physics.
+He is Chairman of the Department of Diabetes & Endocrinology Hackensack Meridian Health at JFK University Medical Center in Edison, New Jersey and Associate Professor of Medicine at Robert Wood Johnson University School of Medicine with an expertise in metabolism.
+He is also Founder of the Diabetes and Osteoporosis Center.